YaoGroup/DIFFICE_jax/docs/source/Isotropic.md

 ## Dynamic boundary conditions

-The associated boundary conditions required for the equations is the *dynamic boundary condition* at the calving front of the ice shelf, which indicates the balance of the extensional stress of ice shelves with ocean hydrostatic pressure:
+The associated boundary conditions required for viscosity inversion is the *dynamic boundary condition* at the calving front of the ice shelf, which indicates the balance of the extensional stress of ice shelves with ocean hydrostatic pressure:

 $$\begin{array}{l}
 \displaystyle 2\mu \left(2\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} \right) n_x